Software Marketing Articles and News

-These are recent software marketing articles, software business magazines I'm reading, and sites I 've visited that are useful and interesting for software marketers.
-I try to keep this page updated weekly.
+These are some useful software marketing articles, software business magazines I'm reading, and sites I 've visited that are useful and interesting for software marketers.

 For other timely commentary and site updates, check out my